AntonMoustache/handbooks/developers-handbook.md

 **Plan for outages.** Ask your project lead about the design requirements for 4xx/5xx pages and implement them.
 Test that these pages work and that they will be called in the event of 4xx/5xx errors actually happening.
-Ask your project lead about static fallback pages that can be engaged at critical points of the
-application:

-1. Is there a static page we can enable, for the homepage, if we need to make changes to the actual homepage during peak traffic?
-2. Is there a static page we can enable, for user profiles, if we need to make changes to the actual profile pages during peak traffic?
-3. Is there a static page we can enable if the commerce/news/whatever application is having a bad day?

 ### Performance